-The cornerstone of the Museum and Archive is a collection of material from the Beiderbecke family that was purchased from Elizabeth Beiderbecke Hart.
-These items include photos of Bix in his youth, letters he wrote to his family, and documents pertaining to his early years in Davenport.
+The cornerstone of the Museum and Archive is a collection of material from the Beiderbecke family that was acquired from Bix's great niece, Elizabeth Beiderbecke-Hart.
+These items include photos of Bix in his youth, letters he wrote to his family and documents from his early years in Davenport.

 Other acquisitions include:

-• Instruments and other items belonging to Bob Gillette, Eddie Condon, Frank Trumbauer, Pee Wee Russell, Chauncey Morehouse, Speigle Willcox, Bill Rank and Jean Goldkette.
+- Instruments and other items belonging to Bob Gillette, Eddie Condon, Frank Trumbauer, Pee Wee Russell, Chauncey Morehouse, Spiegle Willcox, Bill Rank and Jean Goldkette.

-In addition we will display many items belonging to Bix Beiderbecke, such as a cornet he owned in his youth, his tux jacket, traveling trunk, and several other personal pieces.
+- Many items belonging to Bix Beiderbecke, such as a cornet he owned in his youth, a gold vest, traveling trunk and other personal pieces.

-The museum has also recently obtained the Phil and Linda Evans/Scott Black collection.
-This vast resource, unlike any other in existence, represents Mr. Evans's lifelong quest to find and document the reminiscences of anyone who knew, or was in any way connected to Bix Beiderbecke.
-It consists of hundreds of letters and tape-recorded interviews.
-We intend to carefully archive all this material and make it available to scholars from around the world.
+- The museum also has acquired the extensive Phil and Linda Evans/Scott Black collection.
+This vast resource, unlike any other in existence, represents Mr. Evans's lifelong quest to find and document the reminiscences of anyone who knew Bix, or was in any way connected.
+It includes many hundreds of letters, tape-recorded interviews, photographs, newspaper clippings and documents.
+The material will be archived and made available to scholars from around the world.

 Letters home showed Bix's deep love for his family.